CoderGeoff/BankAccountKataJava/README.md

 # BankAccountKataCpp
-An exercise in mocking, using C++ / Visual Studio.
-Based on Visual Studio 2013.
+An exercise in mocking, using Java 1.8 / Eclipse 4.5 Based on Visual Studio 2013.

 ## Getting started